gradio-app/gradio/CONTRIBUTING.md

 ### Continuous Integration and Testing

 All PRs must pass the continuous integration tests before merging.
-To test locally, you can run `python -m unittest` from `/` (the directory where you cloned this repo).
+To test locally, you can run `python -m unittest` from the repo directory.

 ## Submitting PRs